National Holocaust Monument – Canada

 Of Polish origin and Jewish faith, Libeskind’s affinity for the design of Holocaust and Jewish museums is evident in his body of work.
 Best known for his designs for the Jewish Museum Berlin (2001), the Danish Jewish Museum in Copenhagen (2001), Contemporary Jewish Museum in San Francisco (2008), and the Dutch Holocaust Memorial in Amsterdam (2018), Libeskind and his team have mastered the art of designing highly emotive and immersive experiences that provide meaningful moments of solace and instruction while tackling complex, highly charged, and challenging subjects.
 The National Holocaust Monument in Ottawa, the latest in this series, is no different.

 Located in central Ottawa at the corner of Booth and Wellington Streets across from the Canadian War Museum, the 0.8-acre site is adjacent to the historic center of Canada’s capital city.
-Designed to enhance the visual connection between the War Museum and Canadian Parliament, the monument rises only three stories above ground, maintaining a low yet striking profile that can be seen from the St. Lawrence River, downtown Ottawa, and nearby Gatineau, Quebec.
+Designed to enhance the visual connection between the War Museum and Canadian Parliament, the monument rises only three stories above ground, maintaining a low yet striking profile that can be seen from the Ottowa River, downtown Ottawa, and nearby Gatineau, Quebec.

 Formed of raw concrete cast in-situ in the shape of an elongated Star of David, the monument is comprised of six triangular volumes joined by a large open space, forming a series of large and intimate contemplative spaces.
 Symbolic of Holocaust imagery, the star-shaped motif pays tribute to Jews forced by Nazis to wear a star on their sleeve, while the triangular spaces are representative of the badges Nazis used to label homosexual and transgender people, Roma-Sinti, Jehovah’s Witnesses, and political and religious prisoners.